Lower Division

 (course syllabus) (Cross-listed with LATS 5)

-The Latino population currently consists of approximately 38 million people in the United States; by the year 2050 the Census estimates that the Latino population will makeup at least 25 percent of the total U.S. population.
-This diverse group traces its origins to a variety of countries; and, its experience in the United States is quite varied.
-This seminar will explore issues of race, class, and gender within the Latino community in the United States.
-It will examine the socio-economic experiences of various Latino groups (Chicanos, Puerto Ricans, Cubans, Dominicans, Central and South Americans), as well as issues of identity, pan-ethnicity, representation of group politics, language, and gender & class conflicts.
+The Latino population currently consists of approximately 40 million people in the United States; by the year 2050, the Census estimates that the Latino population will makeup at least 25 percent of the total U.S. population.
+This diverse group traces its origins to a variety of countries.
+Their experiences and identities in the United States are quite varied.
+This introductory course examines the experiences of reception, settlement, and transnational lives of various Latino groups - Chicanos, Puerto Ricans, Cubans, Dominicans, Central and South Americans - in the United States.
+By using interdisciplinary research, this course explores issues of race, class, gender, migration, and representation of group politics.
 Dist: SOC, WCult: W. Gomez.

 back to top